Vispyr/vispyr-cli/README.md

 ## Requirements

 1. AWS credentials and region.
-2. The VPC ID where the instrumented application "lives".
+2. The VPC ID where the instrumented application is hosted.
 3. (Optional) Custom domain and email if user wants to access Vispyr dashboard from their domain.

 ## Instructions to Deploy